 - Prepares and sends Badge of Bravery email to sheriffs annually

-Education Requirement: 4-year college degree or equivalent work experience
+Education Requirements: 4-year college degree or equivalent experience

 - Minimum 3-5 years related work experience